 #5 – Utilize Those Important Life and Coping Skills

 Every great drug rehab will help you learn and hone the life and coping skills you need to have when you re-enter your normal daily life and routine.
 Overcoming addiction requires you to be able to function adequately on a daily basis and being able to structure your life so it is filled with those things that will enhance your recovery.
-The following are some example of these essential skills:

 - Developing a daily routine filled with recovery-friendly activities and obligations

 These skills are the foundation for living a healthy life and will minimize the idle time that you may have during the day.
 Idle time can be dangerous in recovery because the mind to wander towards thoughts of using substances.

 A great way to overcome drug and alcohol addiction in your life is to give time and energy towards those causes that you find worthwhile.
 Volunteering is a great way to build your self-esteem and sense of self-worth–and both provide strong foundations for your own recovery.
 Whether you volunteer your time at a local hospital, children’s center, drop-in center, helping others helps you “get outside of yourself” and gives you a sense of pride and accomplishment.
 As you become more comfortable in your sobriety and get more recovery time under your belt, you may even consider becoming a mentor to someone who is new in recovery.

 Ocean Breeze Recovery Center Will Help You Overcome Your Addiction